 Program Manager/Senior Behavior Therapist II, M.A.
 Education

 Alejandra was born and raised in Oakland, Ca. She obtained a B.S in health science with an option in Nursing and minor in Music from Cal State East Bay.
-She recently completed and Master program in Education with a concentration in ABA from ASU and is currently completing her requirements to become certified as a BCBA.
+She completed her Master program in Education with a concentration in ABA from ASU and is currently completing her requirements to become certified as a BCBA.
 Beginning her journey back in 2007, Ali started working for the unified school district of Oakland as an aide to a special needs classroom and came in contact with the field of ABA.
-She has been working in ABA now for the last 4 years and is currently enrolled in a Masters of ABA program.
+She has been working in ABA now for the last 5 years.
 Her passion is providing support to the kiddos and families of Adapt and making a positive impact in their lives.

-Starting her career in ABA back in 2014, Moying has built a wealth of experience working with people on the spectrum from ages 2 to 21 .
-She graduated with a B.A. in Psychology in 2015 and currently working towards obtaining her Masters degree and eventual certification as a BCBA.
+Starting her career in ABA back in 2015, Moying has built a wealth of experience working with people on the spectrum from ages 2 to 21 .
+She graduated with a B.A. in Psychology in 2015 and is currently working towards obtaining her Masters degree and eventual certification as a BCBA.
 In 2018, Moying completed her certification as a Registered Behavioral Technician (RBT) by the Behavior Analyst Certification Board.
 She believes that building a relationship between the individual receiving therapy and the family are essential to build trust between the team and an ultimately successful intervention.
-Moying is eager to learn new and effective ABA methods to continue strengthen her skill sets to better support families and looks forward to contributing to the growth of the Adapt team.
+Moying is eager to learn new and effective ABA methods to continue strengthening her skill sets to better support families and looks forward to contributing to the growth of the Adapt team.